jchapuis/fullstackscala-scaladays2025/slides.md

 - After 7 years of backend & microservices about 🚐 and 🚗
 - Let's plant some 🌳!

-^  - I've spent 7 years building microservices for the Bestmile fleet orchestration platform here in Lausanne
+^ - BULLETS
- - I'm very sensitive to the impact of what we build
+ - I've spent 7 years building microservices for the Bestmile fleet orchestration platform here in Lausanne
- - I was approached to build a geospatial decision support system for urban renaturation, so I decided ok let's give it a go
+ - I'm very eco-sensitive, and I was approached to build a geospatial decision support system for urban renaturation, so I decided ok let's give it a go

 ---